Woodstock: Festival

-The influx of attendees to the rural concert site in Bethel created a massive traffic jam.
-The town of Bethel did not enforce its codes, fearing chaos as the crowd flowed to the site.
-Eventually, radio and television descriptions of the traffic jams discouraged people from setting off to the festival.
-Arlo Guthrie made an announcement that was included in the film saying that the New York State Thruway was closed, although the director of the Woodstock museum said that this closure never occurred.
-To add to the problems and difficulty in dealing with the large crowds, recent rains had caused muddy roads and fields.
-The facilities were not equipped to provide sanitation or first aid for the number of people attending; hundreds of thousands found themselves in a struggle against bad weather, food shortages, and poor sanitation.
+The influx of people to the rural concert site in Bethel created a huge traffic jam.
+The town of Bethel did not enforce its codes, fearing chaos as crowds flowed to the site.
+Radio and television descriptions of the traffic jams eventually discouraged people from setting off to the festival.
+Arlo Guthrie made an announcement that was included in the film saying that the New York State Thruway was closed, although the director of the Woodstock museum said that this did not happen.
+To add to the problems and difficulty in dealing with the large crowds, recent rain had created muddy roads and fields.
+The facilities were not adequate to provide sanitation or first aid for the number of people attending, and hundreds of thousands found themselves in a struggle against bad weather, food shortages and poor sanitation.

-On the morning of Sunday, August 17, New York Governor Nelson Rockefeller called festival organizer John P. Roberts and told him that he was thinking of ordering 10,000 National Guard troops to the festival, but Roberts persuaded him not to.
+The event's security was to be handled by a group of 346 off-duty New York City police officers, but the officers were forced to withdraw when they were warned that they were violating regulations against moonlighting.
+On the morning of Sunday, August 17, New York governor and future vice president Nelson Rockefeller called festival organizer John P. Roberts and told him that he was thinking of ordering 10,000 National Guard troops to the festival site, but Roberts persuaded him not to.
 Sullivan County declared a state of emergency.
-During the festival, personnel from nearby Stewart Air Force Base helped ensure order and air-lifted performers in and out of the concert site.
+During the festival, personnel from nearby Stewart Air Force Base helped to ensure order and air-lifted performers in and out of the site.

-Jimi Hendrix was the last to perform at the festival, and he took the stage at 8:30 Monday morning due to delays caused by the rain.
-The audience had peaked at an estimated 450,000 during the festival but was reduced to about 30,000 by that point; many of them merely waited to catch a glimpse of him, then left during his performance.

-Hendrix and his new band Gypsy Sun and Rainbows were introduced as The Experience, but he corrected this and added: "You could call us a Band of Gypsies".
-They performed a two-hour set, including his psychedelic rendition of the national anthem.
-The song became "part of the sixties Zeitgeist" as it was captured in the Woodstock film.
+Jimi Hendrix was the last to perform at the festival, taking the stage at 8:30 Monday morning after delays caused by the rain.
+By that point the audience numbers had fallen to about 30,000 from an estimated peak of 450,000.
+Many left during Hendrix's performance, having waited to catch a glimpse of him.
+Hendrix and his new band Gypsy Sun and Rainbows were introduced as the Experience, but he corrected this and added: "You could call us a Band of Gypsies".
+They performed a two-hour set, including his psychedelic rendition of the national anthem, which became "part of the sixties Zeitgeist" after it was captured in the Woodstock film.

 The festival was remarkably peaceful given the number of people and the conditions involved, although there were three recorded fatalities: two drug overdoses and another caused when a tractor ran over a 17-year-old sleeping in a nearby hayfield.
-There were births claimed to have occurred among Woodstock attendees, one in a car caught in traffic and another in a hospital after an airlift by helicopter.
-Extensive research by a book author could not verify any birth claims, except that a potential attendee never arrived.
-There were a number of miscarriages (sources range from four to eight).
-Over the course of the three days, there were 742 drug overdoses.
+Births were claimed to have occurred, one in a car caught in traffic and another in hospital after an airlift by helicopter, but extensive research by a book author could not confirm any births.
+Several miscarriages were reported (sources range from four to eight) and over the course of the three days there were 742 drug overdoses.